hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 This also means that it is hard to distil meaningful insights as to why/how BN works so well.
 One thing that this approach does make clear is that the backward dynamics due to BN should be part of the explanation.

-**TL;DR:** NF-ResNets, rescaled ResNets with Centred Weight Normalization, can be used to imitate the forward pass of ResNets with BN, but they do not help much to explain what makes BN so successful.
+**TL;DR:** NF-ResNets, rescaled ResNets with Centered Weight Normalization, can be used to imitate the forward pass of ResNets with BN, but they do not help much to explain what makes BN so successful.

 ---